cockpit-project/bots/README.md

 ### Retrying a failed test

-If you want to run the "verify/fedora-atomic" testsuite again for pull request #1234, run tests-trigger like so:
+If you want to run the "fedora-atomic" testsuite again for pull request #1234 of cockpit-project/cockpit, run tests-trigger like so:

-    $ bots/tests-trigger 1234 verify/fedora-atomic
+    $ ./tests-trigger --repo cockpit-project/cockpit 1234 fedora-atomic

+You can also invoke bots/tests/trigger from any project checkout, in which case you don't need the explicit `--repo` -- it will default to the GitHub origin of the current directory's project.

 ### Testing a pull request by a non-whitelisted user

-If you want to run all tests on pull request #1234 that has been opened by someone who is not in our white-list, run tests-trigger like so:
+If you want to run all tests on pull request #1234 that has been opened by someone who is not in our white-list, run tests-trigger with `-f`:

-    $ bots/tests-trigger -f 1234
+    $ ./tests-trigger -f [...]

 Of course, you should make sure that the pull request is proper and doesn't execute evil code during tests.